coffeemakingtoaster/whale-watcher/README.md

 ## Troubleshooting

 Building on modern MacOs  is broken due to LLVM versions not supporting old flags.
 This requires altering and rebuilding gopy...
+See patched repo [here](https://github.com/coffeemakingtoaster/gopy).